All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-Lyme disease is an infection caused by the bacteria Borrelia burgdorferi (B. burgdorferi), which are carried primarily by the deer tick, also known as the black-legged tick.
-Lyme disease tests measure B. burgdorferi antibodies in the blood, or in the cerebrospinal fluid (CSF) if there are signs and symptoms of central nervous system disease.
+Lyme disease is an infection caused by the bacteria Borrelia burgdorferi and Borrelia mayonii, which are carried primarily by the deer tick, also known as the black-legged tick.
+Lyme disease tests measure Borrelia antibodies in the blood, or in the cerebrospinal fluid (CSF) if there are signs and symptoms of central nervous system disease.

-These antibodies are produced by the body's immune system in response to exposure to B. burgdorferi.
-Infected deer ticks or black-legged ticks transmit this bacteria to a person through a bite.
+These antibodies are produced by the body's immune system in response to exposure to Borrelia, the bacteria that cause Lyme disease.
+Infected deer ticks or black-legged ticks transmit the bacteria to a person through a bite.
 The disease is most common in the spring and summer in the regions where these ticks live, such as the northeastern, mid-Atlantic, and midwestern United States.

 Lyme disease infection causes symptoms that may include a characteristic erythema migrans (EM) or "bulls-eye" rash that spreads from the site of the bite, fever, chills, headache, and fatigue.
 If left untreated, Lyme disease may progress to cause intermittent joint pain and swelling, meningitis, facial paralysis (Bell's palsy), weakness and numbness in the arms and legs, memory problems, and may rarely affect the heart or eyes.
 For more on Lyme disease, read the condition article: Lyme Disease.

-It takes the body's immune system some time to begin producing B. burgdorferi antibodies.
+It takes the body's immune system some time to begin producing Borrelia antibodies.
 Lab tests can detect two different classes of antibodies.
 IgM antibodies are usually detectable about two to three weeks after onset of infection and IgG antibodies are detectable several weeks after onset of infection.

 Two different types of tests are recommended by the Centers for Disease Control and Prevention (CDC) to detect these antibodies and confirm Lyme disease.

-- The initial test may use an enzyme immunoassay (EIA) or immunofluorescence (IFA) method to measure B. burgdorferi IgM and/or IgG antibodies.
+- The initial test may use an enzyme immunoassay (EIA) or immunofluorescence (IFA) method to measure Borrelia IgM and/or IgG antibodies.